 Treatment for Pediatric Tonsils and Adenoid Infections

-If your child suffers from chronic sore throat, recurring ear infections, or difficulty breathing, the doctors at Chesapeake Ear, Nose & Throat can determine if tonsil or adenoid infections are at the root of the problem.
+If your child suffers from chronic sore throat, recurring ear infections, or difficulty breathing, the doctors at Chesapeake Ear, Nose & Throat can determine if tonsil or adenoid infections, such as strep throat, are at the root of the problem.
 Our doctors will begin with conservative care, typically treating infection with antibiotics.
 However, if your child suffers from recurring tonsils and adenoid infections, our Baltimore, MD, team may recommend tonsil or adenoid removal.
 Our compassionate and experienced doctors will help you and your child prepare for the upcoming procedure.

 What Causes Tonsil and Adenoid Infections?